 TMJ refers to a variety of different issues that affect the TM joints, jaw muscles, and facial nerves.
 However, relief is possible!

 Temporomandibular disorder, or TMJ, is a condition that millions of Americans suffer from.
 A person with TMJ may suffer from chronic facial pain, such as jaw pain, earaches, and headaches.
-The source of this pain comes from one or both of the temporomandibular joints which are located on each side of the head.
+This pain source comes from one or both of the temporomandibular joints, which are located on each side of the head.

 Your temporomandibular joint is like a hinge that connects your jaw to the temporal bones of your skull.
 This is what allows your jaw to move up and down and from side to side so that you’re able to talk and chew.